exakat/exakat-docs/Reference/Rules/Functions/CouldBeStaticClosure.rst

 By preventing the useless import of ``$this``, you avoid useless work.

 This also has the added value to prevent the usage of ``$this`` from the `closure <https://www.php.net/`closure <https://www.php.net/closure>`_>`_.
 This is a good security practice.
+This is a micro-optimisation.
+Apply it in case of intensive usage.

 .. code-block:: php